 However, that option is more expensive, and it is going to cost you 3-5 times more if you get it at a clinic in the UK.

-The type of medical facility, the qualifications of the surgeon, and the area where you live are all going to play a role in determining the total cost of a night guard in the UK.
+The type of medical facility, the qualifications of the dentist, and the area where you live are all going to play a role in determining the total cost of a night guard in the UK.

 Night guards are also quite affordable in Turkey because of the country’s economy.